Maurice (emperor): Overthrow and death

-In the autumn of 602, Maurice decreed that the army should stay for winter beyond the Danube in Sclaveni territory, seeking to capitalize the earlier campaign successes by maintaining pressure on the foreign enemies.
+In the autumn of 602, Maurice decreed that the army should stay for winter beyond the Danube in Sclaveni territory, seeking to capitalise the earlier campaign successes by maintaining pressure on the foreign enemies.
 The exhausted troops mutinied against the emperor, demanding permission to return to winter quarters.
 However, Maurice repeatedly ordered his troops to start a new offensive.
 (Note: Per the Strategikon, winter was considered to be the best time to campaign against the Slavs, as the bare forests provided minimal protection for ambushes, snows would reveal the enemies' tracks, and frozen rivers could be crossed easily by Roman soldiers.)
 Enraged, the army proclaimed Phocas their leader and marched to Constantinople.
 They demanded that Maurice abdicate and proclaim as successor either his son Theodosius or Germanus, (Note: Though not conclusive, many historians equate him with Germanus, the son-in-law of Tiberius II who became caesar alongside Maurice but refused the throne.
 He has also been sometimes identified with the identically named posthumous son of the magister militum Germanus and Mataswintha, or an unnamed son of the general Justinian, the second son of the magister militum Germanus.)
 Theodosius' father-in-law.
 In response, Maurice enlisted the circus factions and general Comentiolus to defend the Theodosian Walls.
 On 21 November, Germanus was accused of treason by Maurice and he sought sanctuary in Hagia Sophia.
 As riots against Maurice erupted in Constantinople, the emperor, taking his family with him, left the city on a warship heading to Nicomedia in the middle of the night of 22 November.
 Theodosius was put ashore with direction to seek support from the Persians, though sources claim that he never reached his destination.
-According to Theophylact, Germanus made an attempt for the throne but when it failed, he paid homage to Phocas, who had emerged as the heavy favorite.
+According to Theophylact, Germanus made an attempt for the throne but when it failed, he paid homage to Phocas, who had emerged as the heavy favourite.

 On 23 November 602, Phocas was crowned emperor in Hebdomon and two days later, entered Constantinople with unanimous support.
 His troops captured Maurice and his remaining family, and brought them to the Harbor of Eutropius at Chalcedon.
-Maurice was murdered at the harbor of Eutropius on 27 November 602.
+Maurice was murdered at the harbour of Eutropius on 27 November 602.
 The deposed emperor was forced to watch his five younger sons executed before he was beheaded himself.
 There is debate over whether Theodosius managed to escape.
 The Persian king Khosrow II used this coup and the murder of his patron as an excuse for a renewed war against the empire.

 Empress Constantina and her three daughters were temporarily spared and sent to a monastery.
-A few years later, Constantina and her daughters were all executed at the harbor of Eutropius when she and Germanus were found guilty of plotting against Phocas.
+A few years later, Constantina and her daughters were all executed at the harbour of Eutropius when she and Germanus were found guilty of plotting against Phocas.
 The entire family of Maurice and Constantina was buried at the monastery of St. Mamas or Nea Metanoia that had been founded by Maurice's sister Gordia.